 Duplex

 A duplex or two-family home, as you know, is one which has two separate living units with two separate entrances.
 But it is often owned by one party or real estate entity.
 The owner might live in one unit, and the lessee or renter in the other.
 Or one household might be rented, the other leased.
 Both might be rented or leased.
-No doubt, a duplex's residents can entail owner, lessee, or renter depending on arrangement priorities of whomever has ultimate legal control of the property.
+No doubt, a duplex's residents can entail owner, lessee, or renter depending on arrangement priorities of whoever has ultimate legal control of the property.

 However, although the owner of the duplex is the one with the greatest authority surrounding decisions for hiring tradespeople or home service contractors, those who lease or rent one or the other unit can have limited latitude under certain conditions.
 Yet what they all have in common is the potential of being massively hoodwinked through making disastrous contractor hiring decisions.
 Each is a targeted prey of rogue contracting entities and individual tradespersons in the realm of home improvement and other services.
 This is as certain as the transition from day into night, and night into day.